 Roast Chicken

-Roast chicken isn't the first thing that comes to mind when I think of Thai cuisine or lemongrass recipes, but I love the flavors here!
+Roast chicken isn't the first thing that comes to mind when I think of Thai cuisine or lemongrass recipes, but I love the citrusy flavor here!
 (My Dad actually lived in Thailand for over 20 years so I've been there maaaaany times.)

-Note: If you have made too much of this lemongrass chicken, why not shred the excess and serve with rice noodles or jasmine rice the next day?
+Note: If you have made too much of this lemongrass chicken, why not shred the excess and toss with a salad to serve with white rice noodles or jasmine rice the next day?
 Click here for other ways to use up shredded chicken.

 Pork